How do I formula-feed my baby?

 There is no evidence that one type of teat is the best.
 It just depends on what you and your baby prefer.

 You may find that you try a few different types of bottles and teats before you settle on one that works well for you and your baby.
 When you are choosing, check that the milk does not drip out faster than one drop a second.

 What kind of milk should I use?

-Talk to your midwife, health visitor or GP if you think your baby might be allergic or intolerant of formula.
-They may be able to prescribe a special formula feed.
+Talk to your midwife, health visitor or GP if you think your baby may be allergic to, or intolerant of, formula.
+It may be that they can prescribe a special formula feed.